What Is WordPress Gutenberg, How to Use It, and How It Differs From the Classic Editor

 In addition, you can add and customize new blocks, headers, and text, insert images and media, arrange multiple blocks, and embed third-party content.

 We hope this article has helped you understand the Gutenberg editor, its usage, and how it differs from the classic tool.
 If you have any questions or suggestions, leave them in the comments below.
+Also, read our WordPress tutorial for beginners if you have any general questions regarding your website management.

 Learn what else you can do with WordPress